Getting chilly because you’re seeing error code 223 from your Lennox® furnace?

-Turn to the Experts at Fras-Air/General Service Experts Heating & Air Conditioning to deal with fixing this furnace error.
-Our NATE-certified technicians are among the elite in the industry when it comes to understanding and repairing furnace issues.
+Trust the Experts at Fras-Air/General Service Experts to deal with fixing this furnace error.
+Our NATE-certified technicians are among the elite in the industry when it comes to understanding and repairing furnace problems.

-Your satisfaction is critical to our team.
-That’s why we back our furnace repair work with a 100% Satisfaction Guarantee* for a year.
+Your satisfaction is important to our team.
+That’s why we back our furnace repair work in Hillsborough with a 100% Satisfaction Guarantee* for a year.

 How a Low Pressure Switch Works

-Here’s how your furnace acts after the thermostat initiates the call for heat:
+Here’s how your furnace starts after the thermostat initiates the call for heat:

 - Your furnace’s control board begins the draft inducer blower motor.
 This exhausts combustion gases from the heat exchanger and brings in new gas and air so the burners can fire.